Matthas/VariousExcelMacros/README.md

 My selected excel macros that I mostly do in my work.
-Sadly it only few of many as due to sensitive info I cannot share them in public.
+Sadly it only a few of many as due to sensitive info I cannot share them in public.

-AnI - small macro make for collegue from work.
+AnI - small macro made for a colleague from work.
 In only works with his specific excel.
-Main purpose was to filter people who have license but are not working or have not loged in and people who do not have license currently, but are using it.
+The main purpose was to filter people who have a license but are not working or have not logged in and people who do not have a license currently but are using it.

-CalculateDistance - macro to calculate distance to many warhouses from where we order parts.
-Its calculate distance automaticaly from google maps and then choose the shortest one.
+CalculateDistance - macro to calculate the distance to many warehouses from where we order parts.
+Its calculate distance automatically from google maps and then choose the shortest one.

 Swap columns - 5 macros to swap selected column values or merge two columns into one (to left or to right) and combination of these two.
-Its hard coded and will most likely break if you choose anything except from few cells from two columns.
+It's hardcoded and will most likely break if you choose anything except a few cells from two columns.